-Requires MDOT to provide a rolling five-year rail plan and summary of the department's obligations for programs funded from the Rail Operations and Infrastructure line item.
+Requires the department to provide a rolling five-year rail plan and summary of the department's obligations for programs funded from the Rail Operations and Infrastructure line item.
 The plan would be due by March 1 of each year.
+Also requires that not less than \$21.5 million from the part 1 Rail Operations and Infrastructure appropriation be allocated for support of rail-related economic development projects and rail freight system preservation projects.